ResponsiveImagesCG/newsletters/RICG-newsletter-2014-05-02.md

 To everyone that contributed to the campaign: a sincere and heartfelt thank you.
 You helped make responsive images on the web a reality.
 Now it’s time to start kicking the tires.

-[Picturefill v2](http://scottjehl.github.io/picturefill/) hit beta this week.
-It provides a complete, spec-compliant pollyfill, allowing everyone to use the new markup in a fallback-and-future-friendly fashion, *right now*.
-It’s still in beta so I wouldn’t drop it into a production setting *yet*, but if you’re looking to get your hands dirty with the new markup, [grab Picturefill v2](http://scottjehl.github.io/picturefill/#download) and start coding.
+[Picturefill v2.0.0](http://scottjehl.github.io/picturefill/) officially launched this week.
+It provides a complete pollyfill, allowing everyone to use the new markup in a fallback-and-future-friendly fashion, *right now*.
+It may be early to start using the `picture` markup in production, but if you’re looking to get your hands dirty with the new markup [grab Picturefill 2.0](http://scottjehl.github.io/picturefill/#download) and start coding—and [file issues](https://github.com/scottjehl/picturefill/issues)!

 If you’re feeling particularly adventurous, Yoav would like nothing more than to have as many people as possible using and abusing the in-progress Blink implementation.
 How-to: